ganesh-akashh/Evently/README.md

 ## <a name="#techstack">🚀 TechStack</a>
-1.React JS.
+1. React JS.
-2.SpringBOOT.
+2. SpringBOOT.
-3.Tailwind CSS.
+3. Tailwind CSS.
-4.ShadcnUI.
+4. ShadcnUI.

 ## <a name="#installtion">🖥️ Installation</a>